Hybrid rules: the emerging playbook for flexible work

 Methodology

-The Remote employee experience index is based on data from a survey of 9,032 knowledge workers who identify as ‘skilled office workers’ in the US, the UK, France, Germany, Japan and Australia.
-It analyses the key perceptual elements of the working experience for 3,480 of the workers surveyed who are primarily working remotely.
-The survey was fielded between 25th November and 30th December 2020, via GlobalWebIndex, a third-party online panel provider, and commissioned by Slack.
+The Remote Employee Experience Index is based on data from a survey of 9,032 knowledge workers who identify as “skilled office workers” in the U.S., the U.K., France, Germany, Japan and Australia.
+It analyzes the key perceptual elements of the working experience for 3,480 of the workers surveyed who are primarily working remotely.
+The survey was fielded between November 25 and December 30, 2020, via GlobalWebIndex, a third-party online panel provider, and commissioned by Slack.
 Results were weighted based on sector and population.